dileepajay/CODBOTS_WIFI/README.md

-# CODBOTS_WIFI: WiFi Management Library
+# ii_WIFI: WiFi Management Library

 This library provides a flexible and easy-to-use interface for managing WiFi connections on ESP32 devices.
 It includes features for both Access Point (AP) and Station (STA) modes, allowing your ESP32 to function as a standalone access point or connect to an existing WiFi network.